chibDevika/boilerplate-be/README.md

 4. Redis Setup
    - Use [Redis Cloud](https://redis.com/redis-enterprise-cloud/pricing) and create a free account.

+5. Follow steps 5-11 of Ubuntu setup (use the VS Code or Text Editor Instead of vi/vim)

 ## Miscellaneous
 1. For testing, you need to create a new db user with username and password as "postgres" as mentioned in test_settings.py .
 Also you need to use test_settings as your settings while running test cases